-Doc was an inventor, entrepreneur, explorer, and beloved MIT professor.
-He would tell students: “Work hard.
+Harold “Doc” Edgerton was an inventor, explorer, entrepreneur, and much-loved MIT professor.
+He would tell his students: “Work hard.
 Tell everyone everything you know.
 Close a deal with a handshake.
 Have fun!”

-Harold “Doc” Edgerton, born in 1903, was a pioneering engineer and a key figure in modern photography.
-Through his work with stroboscopic photography he was able to capture incredible stills of fleeting moments: everything from a bullet bursting through an apple to his famous “Coronet” milk-drop photo, which, in 1937, was shown at the Museum of Modern Art.
-Doc would go on to use his expertise to capture atomic test blasts for the U.S. government and moments in underwater exploration with Jacques-Yves Cousteau.
+Born in 1903, Doc was a pioneering engineer and a key figure in modern photography.
+His work with stroboscopic photography captivated the world with incredible images of fleeting moments: everything from a bullet bursting through an apple to his famous “Coronet” milk-drop photo—which, in 1937, earned a place at the Museum of Modern Art.
+Doc would go on to use his expertise to capture atomic test blasts for the U.S. government and explore the mysteries of the ocean with Jacques-Yves Cousteau.

-Doc summed up his drive to do and learn by saying “I have three lifetimes worth of things to do.
+Doc was a boundless well of creativity.
+So much so that he once said, “I have three lifetimes worth of things to do.
 I guess I’ll have to leave some of the problems for the next generation.”

 After his death in 1990, the Edgerton Center was founded in 1992 with the generous support of the Edgerton Family Foundation.

 Learn more about Doc